April 22, 2022

 Batman-Ok lame cop out Manhunter agent aside, Batman is awesome in this story.
 He basically is the star of the first few issues before helping to destroy the temple.
 His speech in issue #7 is one of my favorite Batman speeches ever.

 The Heroes Together-The story is like a love letter to me about my favorute time in comics.
 This is when I was reading comics big time and seeing these characters together at this point when I loved them all still brings me pains of nostalgia.
-And unlike some events that only include heroes with current ongoing titles, this one remembers a few that did not at the time like Dr.Fate and Hawkman.
+And unlike some events that only include heroes with current ongoing titles, this one remembers a few that did not at the time like Green Arrow, Dr.Fate, Aquaman and Hawkman.
+In fact issue 8 gives us cameos of even more!
 And it is nice to see some character interactions unlike other events where it goes from plot point to plot point without giving us a chance to appreciate these character are together.
-One major gripe however, at the time the Teen Titans were doing a thing where there issues were printed in pretty fancy paper, and then reprinted a year later in standard newsprint.
+One major gripe however, at the time the Teen Titans were doing a thing called hard cover/soft cover where there issues were printed in pretty fancy (expensive) paper, and then reprinted a year later in standard newsprint.
 Because of this there was concern that readers would be confused when the stories were reprinted (which they never wound have been btw) so none of the Titans appear in the mini series.
-Terra does get a mention, and Starfire gets a tie in, but that's it but I guess it would have bene weird to do the whole "traitor on the team" stuff again.
+Flash tries to stand in for them and Terra does get a mention, and Aqualad & Starfire gets a tie in, but that's it. but I guess it would have been weird to do the whole "traitor on the team" stuff again.

 An Event-It really does feel like an event that affects the entire DC universe.
 At the end of the day, it didn't, but that doesn't mean they didn't try.
 In the final issue there were cameos from other random characters to show just how big a deal this was supposed to be.
 In the end it was mostly forgotten except for the pages of Superman and Flash, and of course The New Gaurdians barely lasted 12 issues.